 The info region displays information on the telescope & FOV, in addition to the deviations from the guide star along with the correction pulses sent to the mount.
 The RMS value for each axis is displayed along with the total RMS value in arcsecs.
 The internal guider employs PID controller to correct the mount tracking.
 Currently, the only the propotional and integral gains are utilized within the algorithm, so adjusting it should affect the length of the generated pulses sent to the mount in milliseconds.

 To enable automatic dithering between frames, make sure to check the Dither checkbox.
-By default, Ekos should dither (i.e. move) the guiding box by up to 3 pixels after each frame captured in Ekos Capture Module.
+By default, Ekos should dither (i.e. move) the guiding box after each frame captured in Ekos Capture Module.
 The motion duration and direction are randomized.
+Ekos will estimate the RA and DEC pulses necessary to move to the randomly generated position, and issue those pulses.
 Since the guiding performance can oscillate immediately after dithering, you can set the appropriate Settle duration to wait after dither is complete before resuming the capture process.
 In rare cases where the dithering process can get stuck in an endless loop, set the appropriate Timeout to abort the process.
 But even if dithering fails, you can select whether this failure should terminate the autoguiding process or not.
 Toggle Dither Failure Aborts Autoguide to select the desired behavior.

 Non-guide dithering is also supported.
 This is useful when no guide camera is available or when performing short exposures.
 In this case, the mount can be commanded to dither in a random direction for up to the pulse specified in the Non-Guide Dither Pulse option.